ENST Undergraduate FAQs

 If you feel confident that you want to change into ENST, please follow these steps:

-- Print out your unofficial transcripts
+- Print your transcripts to .pdf

 - Print out the concentration's curriculum sheet to see which classes you've already taken

-- Review our 4-year and 2-year plan templates and then draft a graduation plan using this Planning Grid
+- Review our 4-year and 2-year plan templates

-- Fill out UMD's GenEd sheet to see which categories you've already fulfilled.
+- Fill out UMD's GenEd sheet to see which categories you've already fulfilled

 - Fill out ENST's Student Questionnaire